matheus-almeida27/To-Do-List/README.md

-# Easy to use "To Do List", Responsible, Clean, Beautiful!
+# "Today's Tasks" a easy to use To Do List, Responsible, Clean, Beautiful!
  A "To Do" area coded with HTML, CSS and VanillaJS

  - You can add tasks by typing on the input and press "Enter" or click on "Add" button